Memory Care Unit (The Willows)

-The Willows, part of the Skilled Nursing & Rehabilitation Center, takes special care of individuals with Alzheimer’s disease and other forms of dementia by providing individual attention and advanced care in a beautiful and therapeutic setting.
+The Willows, part of Muncy Place, takes special care of individuals with Alzheimer’s disease and other forms of dementia by providing individual attention and advanced care in a beautiful and therapeutic setting.
 Our well-trained, devoted staff offers high quality, compassionate care to the residents through specialized treatment, planned activities and more.
 All of the features that set us apart include on-site therapy services, around-the-clock nurse call system and close proximity to an acute care hospital.

 To make our residents feel at home, much attention was given to the area’s design, which features:

-- Private or semi-private rooms located in a separate wing of the Skilled Nursing & Rehabilitation Center
+- Private or semi-private rooms located in a separate wing of Muncy Place

 - Walls painted with calm, soothing colors